-Health bosses will tomorrow make their case to councillors for further changes to hospital services in South Tyneside and Sunderland.
+Health chiefs to make case for further changes to hospital services in South Tyneside and Sunderland

 Phase two of the Path to Excellence programme will be discussed when representatives of the NHS organisations attend the Joint Health Overview and Scrutiny committee.